crazy4pi314/scipy-vscode-tutorial/yearbook2023.md

 - When editing VS Code settings in JSON, there is a pencil in the gutter which shows you a drop-down menu of valid setting values (if appropriate).
 ![Screenshot of a JSON editor window with a pencil icon in the gutter which has a drop down for the valid setting values for that line.](static/setting-json-tip.png)
 - The [Witch Hazel by Thea Codes](https://marketplace.visualstudio.com/items?itemName=TheaFlowers.witch-hazel) and [GitHub](https://marketplace.visualstudio.com/items?itemName=GitHub.github-vscode-theme) themes.

+## @anzelpwj

+- [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) used to be kind of a bit much when I wanted to just have a `git blame` function, but now they moved it to its own extension option and it's a lot better now.